 He Was Only 28 Years Old When He Died

 After completing the 10th Grade, Paljor dropped out of school to help support his family.
-Hailing from a town called Ladakh, in northern India, Paljor grew up around the mountains.
-Soon after leaving school he joined into the Indo-Tibetan Border Police, or ITBP, which made his family proud.
+Hailing from a region in the Indian state of Jammu and Kashmir called Ladakh, Paljor grew up around the mountains.
+Soon after leaving school, he joined into the Indo-Tibetan Border Police, or ITBP, which made his family proud.
 It was with the ITBP that he made this fateful summit, one that cost him his life at just 28-years-old.

 Debate Still Remains Over Green Boots' Identity